JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 ### Use Only Dynamic Extensions

-Whether defined in the platform itself or coming from other plugins, all extensions must be marked as dynamic (see next paragraph).
+Whether defined in the platform itself or coming from other plugins, all used extension points must be marked as dynamic (see next paragraph).

 Some deprecated extension points (e.g., `com.intellij.configurationProducer`) are intentionally non-dynamic, and their usage should be migrated to the corresponding replacement.

 ### Mark Extension Points as Dynamic

-The plugin's extension points must adhere to specific usage rules and then [be declared](plugin_extension_points.md#dynamic-extension-points) ready for dynamic use explicitly.
+The plugin's own extension points must adhere to specific usage rules and then [be declared](plugin_extension_points.md#dynamic-extension-points) ready for dynamic use explicitly.

 ### Configurables Depending on Extension Points